Leah's Priority Issues

 Address problems before they happen: Respond proactively to problems rather than waiting for an infrastructure crisis

 Families are skipping doctor visits because they can't afford them.
 The squeeze on everyday Chicagoans is real — and it's getting worse.
 I'll connect residents to resources, push for housing that works for everyone, and make sure no family has to struggle alone.
+More housing and thriving business grow the community for long-term stability.

 Help families that are stretched thin: Connect 45th Ward residents to every dollar and resource they're owed